odoo/documentation/content/applications/finance/payment_providers/stripe.rst

    :alt: Select and add icons of the payment methods you want to enable

 .. note::
-   - If a payment icon record does not exist in the database and its related local payment method is listed above, it is considered enabled with Stripe.
+   - If a payment method record does not exist in the database and its related local payment method is listed above, it is considered enabled with Stripe.
    - If a local payment method is not listed above, it is not supported and cannot be enabled.